jdmchugh111/teas_api/README.md

 ## Intro

 This is the repository for the tea subscription Mod 4 take home challenge.
-Below is the documentation for the endpoints and setup.
+Below is the documentation for the setup and API endpoints.

 ## Database Schema
 <img width="885" alt="Screenshot 2024-08-19 at 12 13 03 AM" src="https://github.com/user-attachments/assets/87f7a62c-a856-44ac-87ab-1de521c566d2">